a2i2/surround/docs/source/about.rst

 In more complex pipelines, these stages may be composed of an entirely separate Surround pipeline (another Assembler instance).
 Surround is designed this way to allow pipelines as complex as required.

-.. _visualizers:
+.. _visualisers:

-Visualizers
+Visualisers
 ###########

-Visualizers are stages where they do what their name entails, visualize the data.
-Typically used during training and evaluation of the model, these stages are used to generate reports on how the model is performing. **TODO: GET GOOD EXAMPLE**
+Visualisers are stages where they do what their name entails, visualize the data.
+Typically used during training and evaluation of the model, these stages are used to generate reports on how the model is performing.
+For example in a Facial Detection pipeline during evaluation of the model, the visualiser may display an example image it processed and render boxes around the faces it detected.

 .. _configuration: